Find out about Annual Tax on Enveloped Dwellings, and what to do if it affects you.

 Returns and payment

-If your dwelling falls within the scope of ATED, then regardless of any reliefs that may apply, you’ll need to complete and send HMRC a return on which you can claim any reliefs that may be due.
+If your dwelling falls within the scope of ATED, then regardless of any reliefs that may apply, you’ll need to complete and send HMRC an ATED return.
+You can claim any reliefs that may be due on the return.

 If you don’t complete and send HMRC a return or payment, or you send it late or make a mistake on it, you may have to pay a penalty and interest.